ngrx/platform/projects/ngrx.io/content/marketing/docs.md

 - Components delegate responsibilities to side effects, which are handled in isolation.
 - Type-safety is promoted throughout the architecture with reliance on TypeScript's compiler for program correctness.
 - Actions and state are serializable to ensure state is predictably stored, rehydrated, and replayed.
-- Promotes use of functional programming when building reactive applications.
+- Promotes the use of functional programming when building reactive applications.
 - Provide straightforward testing strategies for validation of functionality.

 ## Packages